howdyai/botkit-starter-web/docs/botkit_chat_server.md

 These events can be [handled with skill modules](how_to_build_skills.md) to do things like send greetings or trigger analytics events.

+## Learning Mode

+Learning mode is a feature that grants your bot the ability to use Botkit Studio's API to create new reply scripts interactively through the chat interface.
+Learning mode is **enabled by default**, but should be disabled before making your bot availble to the public.

+To enable learning mode, add `LEARNING_MODE=true` to the `.env` file.
+Also, within the Botkit Studio interface, make sure the script named "create_a_reply" is set as the fallback reply.
+This option can be found on your bot's settings tab.

+To disable learning mode, comment out the line starting with `LEARNING_MODE` in the `.env` file.
+Also, make sure to change the fallback script setting in Botkit Studio to point to a script other than "create_a_reply".
+If you forget, your bot will remind you.

 ## Enable Message History

 Botkit Anywhere comes bundled with a message history feature which will capture and track all messages sent during a user's communication with the bot.
 This log of messages is available via an API call which is used by the built-in client to display previously sent messages when a user reconnects.